denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. Code = 0.0
 H. Code = 0f

-**My Answer: D,E,G  / Correct Answer: D,F,G**
+**My Answer: D,E,G
+Correct Answer: D,F,G**

-The code compiles and runs without issue, so options A and B are incorrect.
+**The code compiles and runs without issue, so options A and B are incorrect.
 A boolean field initializes to false, making option D correct with Empty = false being printed.
 Object references initialize to null, not the empty String, so option F is correct with Brand = null being printed.
 Finally, the default value of floating-point numbers is 0.0.
 Although float values can be declared with an f suffix, they are not printed with an f suffix.
-For these reasons, option G is correct and Code = 0.0 is printed.
+For these reasons, option G is correct and Code = 0.0 is printed.**

 ---